AI-HELP/sdk-ios-example/README.md

     [ECServiceSdk setUserName:@"PLAYER_NAME"];  //This method needs to be invoked first

+    //You need to add the same label to'AIHelp Web Console'before it takes effect.
     NSMutableArray * tags = [NSMutableArray array]; //Definition of `tag` container [tags addObject:@"vip"];
     [tags addObject:@"pay1"];